 You know, the big milestones in life that are always so fun to celebrate with family and friends.

-After these “big boulder”, non-negotiable plans are scheduled, I try to schedule one out-of-town trip per month and at least three smaller family trips.
-These smaller trips are everything from an overnight trip from Kansas City to places like Omaha, St. Louis, or Bentonville, to an activity in Kansas City like a visit to Union Station, Crown Center, or an art museum.
+After these “big boulder”, non-negotiable plans are scheduled, I try to schedule one out-of-town long weekend family trip per month.
+Then, I fill in smaller blocks of time with shorter trips.
+They can be anything from an overnight or day trip from Kansas City to an activity in Kansas City like a visit to Union Station, Crown Center, or an art museum.

-To help identify these smaller trips, the kids and I:
+To help identify these short family trips, the kids and I:

-- Evaluate where my work travels will take me each month
+- Consider where my work travels will take me each month

 - Think about the time of year and what the weather will be like at different destinations

-- Do a quick airfare and Southwest points balance check to help us choose between flying and driving
+- Do a quick airfare check to help us choose between flying and driving

-- Consult my travel bucket list for inspiration
+- Consult our travel bucket list for inspiration

-My day job keeps me busy enough, so I share the heck out of our family travel plans.
-To make collaboration easy, I keep the master calendar in Google that is shared with:
+My day job keeps me busy enough, so one family travel tip is to share the heck out of your family travel plans.
+To make collaboration easy, our travel planning calendar is maintained in Google and shared with:

 - The kids